What is a Public Information Book (PIB)?

 The information in the PIB can be used for the next step of DCF analysis, Comparable Company Analysis, and for creating a pitchbook.

 This step can be broken down into:

 - Thorough assessment and critique of a company’s stated strategy

 - An assessment of the management team and its ability to deliver using its stated strategy

 - Detailed and quantified assessment of the company’s competitive advantages and disadvantages

 - Robust review of the company’s financial statements

 - General economic and demographic trends

-Check out these other CFI Resources to keep on learning!
-If you want to learn how to build models for business valuation, CFI has a Business Valuation Modeling Course, which is part of the FMVA™ Certification! program!
+Check out the CFI Resources below to keep on learning!
+If you want to learn how to build models for business valuation, CFI has a Business Valuation Modeling Course, which is part of the FMVA™ Certification program!